amit-vishwa/java-codebase/README.md

 - It consists of a MongoDB tutorial covering basic CRUD operations using Springboot

 v.
 Java8
-- It consists of various Java 8 topics to have a quick revision
+- It consists of various Java 8 topics along with Reflection to have a quick revision

 vi.
-Concurrency and Parallelism
+Multithreading
-- It consists of concurrency and parallelism concepts of Java multithreading topic
+- It consists of multithreading concepts like concurrency and parallelism of Java